CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ## MySQL

-The daughter’s name of the MySQL’s co-founder is **Monty Widenius**.
-The name of MySQL is the combination of My and SQL, MySQL.

 MySQL is a database management system that allows you to manage relational databases.
 It is open source software backed by Oracle.
 It means you can use MySQL without paying a dime.
 Also, if you want, you can change its source code to suit your needs.
 Even though MySQL is open source software, you can buy a commercial license version from Oracle to get premium support services.
 MySQL is pretty easy to master in comparison with other database software like Oracle Database, or Microsoft SQL Server.